 How can you transfer a cash ISA?

 As mentioned, one of the big benefits of a cash ISA is the ability to transfer your savings to a new ISA each tax-year.
-This enables you to continue to shield your interest earnings from tax, and allows you to find a more favourable rate each year.
-You may also find that over time you will accumulate several cash ISAs and want to transfer them into one account to make managing them easier.
+This enables you to continue to shield your interest earnings from tax, and allows you to find a more favourable cash ISA rate each year.
+You may also find that over time you will accumulate several ISAs and want to transfer them into one account to make managing them easier.
 However, not all cash ISAs allow transfers, so it is best to check whether yours does.

 One important thing to be aware of is that money in a cash ISA needs to be transferred in a specific way; otherwise, it could lose its tax-free status.
 It’s not just a case of withdrawing cash and then depositing it in the new account.
 Similarly, if you do ever need to withdraw money from your ISA but replace it further down the line, you may find that you use a portion of your ISA allowance by doing so.